JustinReiter/warzone-statistics/README.md

 ## Project Specs

 ### Front-end
-The front-end is build with React.
+The front-end is built with React.

 ### Back-end
-The backend is built with Express and the application being hosted on Heroku.
+The back-end is built with Express and the application is being hosted on Heroku.
 The data is stored using PostgreSQL.